Last updated on February 9th, 2022

 As you cross the bridge and make landfall in the Left Bank, check out the charming old streets between Rue des Bernardins & Rue Frédéric Sauton.
 They will lead the way to the special part of the Latin Quarter!

 If you already need a break, grab a seat on one of the benches at René Viviani Square.
 The view across the Seine to the Notre Dame is priceless and the massive broken tree is said to be one the oldest in Paris!

-I am usually not a huge fan of museums, especially on such fine sunny days like the one I spent in the Latin Quarter.
+I am usually not a huge fan of museums, especially on such fine sunny days as the one I spent in the Latin Quarter.
 However, I found Paris to be the exception to this habit of mine.
-I visited some of the city’s finest museums like the Louvre, Musée d’Orsay and the Musée Jacquemart-André but the most surprising visit was by far to the Cluny Museum.
+I visited some of the city’s finest museums like the Louvre, Musée d’Orsay, and the Musée Jacquemart-André but the most surprising visit was by far to the Cluny Museum.

-Around since 1843 and housed in a gorgeous 16th-century mansion, the Cluny can easily be overlooked from the main boulevards of Saint Germain & Saint Michel.
+Since 1843 and housed in a gorgeous 16th-century mansion, the Cluny can easily be overlooked from the main boulevards of Saint Germain & Saint Michel.
 Adjacent to the mansion and part of the museum, are the remains of well preserved Roman baths from the 1st century – back from the days when Paris was called Lutetia!
-So with the finest collection of Medieval art and ancient Roman baths, visiting The Cluny is a no brainer (closed Tuesdays, €8 per adult).
+So with the finest collection of Medieval art and ancient Roman baths, visiting The Cluny is a no-brainer (closed Tuesdays, €8 per adult).